scarv/lwise/doc/sparkle/design.md

   }
   ```

-  Note that this option is required because of the 32-bit round constant:
+  Note that, in theory, this operation is basically `xori`.
+However,
-  otherwise, we could just use `xori` (which allows a 12-bit immediate).
+  in practice `xori` only allows a 12-bit immediate: we need a 32-bit
+  round constant.

 - `SPARKLE_RV32_TYPE1`: baseline ISA.